 Nelson Team Grants

-Nelson Team Grants seek to enable LAUSD or other Title I and STEM-focused elementary and middle schools (grades 4-8) in the Los Angeles area to start teams to participate in the VEX IQ Robotics Competition (VIQRC).
-Our goal is to inspire students to pursue STEM degrees and careers.
+Nelson Team Grants seek to enable LAUSD elementary and middle schools (grades 4-8) to start teams to participate in the VEX IQ Robotics Competition (VIQRC).
+Our goal is to inspire students to pursue STEM degrees and careers by enabling them to enjoy learning how to solve difficult problems using the Engineering Design Process.

 New Schools have not previously registered any VIQRC teams.
-New schools that are interested in starting one or more VIQRC teams can apply for the New School Award.
-New schools interested in starting two or more new teams can also apply for the Additional New Team Award.
-Items included in these awards are in the table below.
+New schools that are interested in starting one or more VIQRC teams can apply for a New School Award.
+New schools interested in starting two or more new teams can also apply for an Additional New Team Award.
+Items covered by these awards are shown in the table below.

-Returning schools with 4'x8' VIQRC fields that have not yet been expanded to 6’x8’ can apply for Field Upgrade Awards.
+Returning schools with 4'x8' VIQRC fields that have not yet been expanded to 6’x8’ can apply for a Field Upgrade Award.

 • School submits Nelson Team Grant application.

-• Coaches need to complete a background check before they can register teams or be listed as Primary or Secondary Coaches.
+• Coaches need to complete an online Background Check before they can register teams or be listed as Primary or Secondary Coaches.

-• • School registers team contacts and team(s).
+• School registers team contacts and team(s).
 No student names needed.
-No payment needed for new schools.
+Payment(s) may be included in grant.

-• School forwards team registration order confirmation email to LeRoy.
+• School forwards team numbers or registration order confirmation email to LeRoy.

-• A box containing a Team Welcome Kit should arrive approximately one week after payment of fee(s).
+• A small box containing a Team Welcome Kit should arrive approximately one week after payment of first team registration fee.
+This Kit includes two license plates, sample game elements, and practice engineering notebooks.

 • Recommendations to make the first year VIQRC team experience fun and successful.

-• 90-minute sessions are offered by LeRoy via Zoom at various times in June, August, and September.
+• 2-hour sessions are offered by LeRoy via Zoom at various times weekly in August and September.

-• Introduction to online resources for coach training and certification, team logistics, robot design process, robot builds, programming, engineering notebooks, judging, events, etc.
+• Introduction to online resources for coach training and certification, team logistics, engineering design process, robot builds, programming, engineering notebooks, judging, leagues, other events, etc.

 • Questions and Answers.